waelsucks/recurseive-descent-parser/README.md

 # Recursive Descent Parser

 ## Description
 This project is a simple implementation of a recursive descent parser.
-It is designed to parse and interpret mathematical expressions.
+It is designed to parse and interpret the C@ language.

 ## Features
 - Mathematical expressions